braydenc303/GitTutorial/README.md

 Once the conflict is resolved, do a git push origin my-branch.

 Now go to github website.
 Navigate to your repository.
-You should be promted to create a pull request.
-Click on:

-to create a pull request.
+You my be promted to create a pull request.
+If so click to create the merge and pull request.
+If not, navigate to your branch and create a new pull request anyway.

 Because of the workflow the we have used to this point, there should be no merge conflicts.
 This because you are working on this by yourself.
 This may not be the case if you are working in a group.
 However, conflicts should be minimized using this approach.

 ----------------------------------------------------------
 The first portion of this exercise used a practice that is unsafe if working in a group.
 Typically you do not want to push to origin master if you are ever working in a group.
 Try to follow the best practices below.